PatCarbouh/RL_Report/README.md

 ### Installation

-It is still sl_report_env, it is easiest to continue on the same env
+It is still sl_report_env, it is easiest to carry on with the same env.

 Create and activate the conda environment:
 ```bash